 Don't use the term "baby sign language" nor treat "ASL" as if it's an easier language than any other spoken language, because it's not.

 Learn about cultural appropriation, (hearing) privilege, oppression (audism, oralism), phonocentrism, linguicism.
-Unpack them as well as embrace hearing fragility.
+Unpack them as well as embrace "hearing fragility" in the process.

-Learn about language acquisition in signing and speech (both are on the same timeline), sign language linguistics (both signing and speech have the same linguistic features, processes, and all).
+Learn about language acquisition in signing and speech (both are on the same timeline) as well as sign language linguistics (both signing and speech have the same linguistic features, processes, and all).

 Respect ASLian people (aka Deaf people in the U.S. and Canada) as well as any other signed languages and Deaf signers around the world.